dbersenev/wbase/README.md

 ##Development Highlights

-1. Project currently in not usable state
+1. Project currently in not in usable state
 2. Cursors framework introduces interesting concepts including:
    a.
 Cursors can be used with both "result sets" and "db pagination".
    b.
 Cursors are separated to "Cursor" and "Factory" which provides more convenient approach